cregmi/Directory-structure-to-CSV/README.md

 other directories / files...
 </pre>

-When the PHP script is run for above given example, imagelist.csv with two columns and two rows as is generated and downloaded.
+When the PHP script is run for above given example, imagelist.csv with two columns and two rows, as shown below, is generated and downloaded.

 Image-directory | Image-list
 --------------- | -------------------------------